Belmont Resident and Small Business Owner for 30 years

-I've been a homeowner, a renter, a college student, a single adult, a community leader, a community activist, a small business owner, a volunteer, a public school parent, a private school parent, a pet owner, a non-pet owner, a wife, and a mom — all in Belmont.
+I've been a homeowner, a renter, a college student, a single adult, a community leader, a community activist, a small business owner, a volunteer, a public school parent, a private school parent, a pet owner, a non-pet owner, a wife, a mom, a Councilmember, a Planning Commissioner, a Boardmember, and a Vice Mayor — all in Belmont!

 Moving into the apartments on Carlmont after graduating from our local university, my husband and I began investing in our community through our activism in the Lions Club.
 Once we moved into our home in Homeview, I became the President of our Neighborhood Association and began learning how city processes worked.
-After ten years, I became a Planning Commissioner, and now I’m in the City Council.
+After ten years, I became a Planning Commissioner, and now I’m in the City Council and serving Belmont on a number of County of San Mateo Boards.

 Through my students volunteering at the annual Save the Music Festival, I was able to integrate my community service life with my small business.
 The Latimerlo Studio (latimerlo.com) has been training students to sing since 1998 here in Belmont, and my singers have been both adolescent students from every school here, as well as amazing adults from lots of different walks of life.